-Marie Kondo has taken the world by storm with her methods of simplifying and organising our homes.
+Marie Kondo's method of tidying has changed thousands of lives and taken the world by storm - organising our homes with her Konmari method, outlined first in her book and now in her new Netflicks series "Tidying Up".
 Like her converts, she has never looked back.

 With her book, "The Life-Changing Magic of Tidying Up": The Japanese Art of Decluttering and Organizing, author and cleaning consultant Marie Kondo takes readers on a journey to changing their life by getting rid of the detritus of life, retaining only items that “spark joy”.